UN-OCHA/hpc-actions/README.md

 * If possible, wait for CI checks on `env/<stage|staging>` or `env/prod` to complete once more.
 * Deploy to the appropriate environment using the appropriate method.
+  * (this may be automated, depending on configuration)
 * Test that the fix is working in this environment.

 ## Automation / Roadmap